 Nuclear war and climate change are the main dangers our world currently faces.
 The probability of those catastrophes actually happening is measured by the Doomsday Clock, which reflects how close we are to destroying our world.
 The closer the clock gets to midnight, the more dire the situation is.
 If the clock hits midnight, well, that means the world has ended.
 Thankfully, we are not at that point yet, though we are closer than ever.

 The Doomsday Clock was created by the Bulletin of the Atomic Scientists, founded by Albert Einstein and scientists who worked on the atomic bomb in the Manhattan project.
 It is set annually.
-For the past two years, the clock has been set at 100 seconds to midnight.
+For the past two years, prior to the move this week, the clock had been set at 100 seconds to midnight.

 24/7 Wall St. reviewed the timeline of the Doomsday Clock to list the number of minutes and seconds to midnight for each year since 1947, the first year the Bulletin of the Atomic Scientists, a nonprofit science and global security organization, began using the clock.
 We included the number of nuclear tests conducted each year, from the nonprofit arms control group The Arms Control Association.

 The Bulletin of the Atomic Scientists first emphasized the threat of nuclear annihilation as East and West nations raced to build atomic weapons after World War II.
 Over the ensuing years, the U.S. and the Soviet Union (now Russia) took steps to pull back from the nuclear brink.
 The best years, when the clock was furthest away from midnight, were after the dissolution of the Soviet Union, from 1991 through 1994.
 (This is what a nuclear attack would do to the world’s major cities.)